auth0/open-source-template/.github/ISSUE_TEMPLATE.md

 * [ ] Did you check the [Auth0 Community](https://community.auth0.com/)?
 * [ ] Are you reporting this to the correct repository?
 * [ ] Are there any related or duplicate issues or PRs for this issue?
-* [ ] Does this issue have a clear and concise description?

 ### Environment

 * Version of the library being used
-* Version of the platform used, if applicable
+* Version of the platform or framework used, if applicable
 * Relevant environmental versions (language version, server software, OS version)
 * Browser version, if applicable
 * Additional modules/plugins/add-ons that might be affecting your instance